 MEET THE AUTHORS

-The authors have been interviewed about the book by irreverently insightful folk at FTAlphaville and by industry experts at CSFI and the Future of Finance; by cyber-geeks at FS-ISAC and by FinTech bibliophiles at New Money Review and The Paypers.
-They have been interrogated by the English-speaking expatriates' favourite, Talk Radio Europe, and debated with scholars at the Washington Post's Monkey Cage.
-Click for more.
+The authors have written in the Guardian and been interviewed by insightful folk at FTAlphaville; they have talked with the cyber-geeks at FS-ISAC and the FinTech bibliophiles at New Money Review; they have been interrogated by the English-speaking expatriates' favourite, Talk Radio Europe, and had it out with scholars at the Washington Post's Monkey Cage .
+Click here to meet the authors.

 WHY YOU SHOULD READ THE PAY OFF